Danilooa/es6_new_features/README.md

 ### Classes

-Now it is possible to know which class actually owns the constructor called create an intance using the reference [new.target](./new_target.js)
+Now it is possible to know which class actually owns the constructor called to create an instance using the reference [new.target](./new_target.js)

 ### Math and numbers